kolan72/PoliNorError/README.md

 You can establish a common `PolicyResult` handler for the entire collection by using the `AddPolicyResultHandlerForAll` method.
 These methods require the same delegates types as `PolicyResult` handlers.

-This is an example of how to add retry policies and delegates with common `PolicyResult` handler:
+This is an example of how to add retry policies and delegates with common `PolicyResult` handler(example for _version_ 2.0.0-rc2 version):
 ```csharp
 var result = PolicyDelegateCollection<IConnection>.Create()
                         .WithWaitAndRetry(3, TimeSpan.FromSeconds(2))